Robust stability of event-triggered nonlinear moving horizon estimation: ET-MHE Scheme

-with The parameters $\alpha,\eta, Q,R$ correspond to the parameterization of the cost function (see below).
-The time instant $\mu_t$, defined for $t\geq\tilde{\tau}$, refers to the last time when no event was triggered, i.e., $\mu_t\coloneqq\max\{\tau | \tilde{\tau} \leq \tau \leq t, \gamma_\tau = 0\}$.
-Note also that $\mu_t-M_{\mu_{t}}=\epsilon_{\mu_t}-M_{\epsilon_{\mu_t}}$ since $\delta_{\epsilon_{\mu_t}}=0$.
-The additional constraint is only required for $t\geq \tilde{\tau}$ since for $t<\tilde{\tau}$ the output $y_t$ was transmitted at every time step.
+The additional constraint (\ref{eq:NLPC4}) is only required for $t\geq \tilde{\tau}$, since for $t<\tilde{\tau}$, by definition of $\tilde{\tau}$, an event was triggered at every time step and thus the output $y_t$ was transmitted at every time step.
 Consequently, the ET-MHE scheme corresponds to the non event-triggered MHE case for all $t<\tilde{\tau}$.
-As it will be shown in Section~\ref{sec:StabAna}, the additional constraint (\ref{eq:NLPC4}) is a technical requirement that enables us to prove robust stability for the proposed scheme.
-We observed in numerical experiments (see Section~\ref{sec:sim}) that this constraint did not affect the performance of the estimator in a significant way.
 This constraint can be interpreted as follows.
 The MHE optimization problem should drive the (complete) estimated output sequence towards meaningful values.
 At the times when there are measurements available, the estimated outputs should approach the measurements (this requirement is given by the cost function (\ref{eq:objfunc2}) below).
 At the times when there are no measurements available, the estimated outputs should be close to a previously obtained optimal output sequence.
 This is achieved by the constraint (\ref{eq:NLPC4}), which forces the left-hand side to be small depending on how accurate $\hat y^*_{j|\epsilon_{\mu_t}}$ was.
+As it will be shown in Section~\ref{sec:StabAna}, the additional constraint (\ref{eq:NLPC4}) is used in the stability analysis to facilitate the derivation of finite-horizon error bounds for the case of an event being triggered, and thus enables us to prove robust stability for the proposed scheme.

+Moreover, after introducing the ETM later in this section, we show (see Lemma~\ref{lem:addC}) that under the proposed triggering condition the true system trajectories necessarily satisfy the additional constraint (\ref{eq:NLPC4}).
+This is an important characteristic that justifies to require (\ref{eq:NLPC4}) also for the optimal solution of the optimization problem.
+In fact, in numerical experiments (see Section~\ref{sec:sim}) we observed that this constraint did not affect the performance of the estimator in a significant way.

 We consider the following cost function